The Quintessential Dominican Spirit

 We recommend drinking Candela:

 - As a shot.
-Serve Candela at room temperature to highlight its natural aroma.
+Serve Candela at room temperature to highlight its distinct flavor notes.

 - In cocktails.
 Candela is smooth, has a distinct flavor and a subtle sweetness.
 This makes it a superb base spirit in many cocktail recipes.
 There's a reason why mixologists love Candela.